Gouthamchoudary/VerilogHDL/Readme.md

 ## Directory Structure
 Each component, like a half adder, has its own dedicated folder.
 Inside that folder, you will find all the related files for that specific component.

+//test bench is not included, its a waste of time!

 Here is an example of the directory structure  a single component: